Alignak-monitoring-contrib/alignak-backend/README.rst

 Alignak backend and its *satellites* (backend client, and backend import tools) must all have the same features level.
-As of it, take care to install the same minor version on your system to ensure compatibility of all the packages each other.
+As of it, take care to install the same minor version on your system to ensure compatibility between all the packages.
+Use 0.4.x version of Backend import and Backend client with a 0.4.x version of the Backend.

 The current version of Alignak backend is 0.4.
 This version contains: